English Conversation for Beginners: 45+ Phrases and 10 Videos for Your English Speaking Adventure

 If you want to introduce a person to someone else, you can simply say:

-Now that you have introduced yourself, here is how to respond to someone’s introduction:
+Now that you’ve introduced yourself, use one of the phrases below to respond to someone’s introduction:

 - Nice to meet you!

-After you have exchanged names and greeted each other, you may go on to make some “small talk.”
+After you’ve exchanged names and greeted each other, you may go on to make some “small talk,” like the one included in this entertaining video.

-There are several ways to ask someone how they are doing:
+There are several ways to ask someone how they’re doing:

 - How’s it going?